osmcode/osmcode.github.io/_libosmium_manual/05_using.md

 * Classes: `osmium::geom::OGRFactory`
 * Include files: `osmium/geom/ogr.hpp`, `osmium/area/problem_reporter_ogr.hpp`

-### GEOS

-The GEOS library is only needed when you want to convert OSM geometries into GEOS geometries.

-* Link with: `libgeos`
-* Classes: `osmium::geom::GEOSFactory`
-* Include files: `osmium/geom/geos.hpp`

 ### Proj.4

 The Proj.4 library is only needed when you want to project OSM locations into arbitrary coordinate reference systems.
 If you only want to convert to Web Mercator, use `osmium::geom::MercatorProjection` instead and you don't need an extra library.

 * Link with: `libproj`
 * Classes: `osmium::geom::Projection`